az7jh2/SDePER/STRUCTURE.md

 [Bioconda package page](https://anaconda.org/bioconda/sdeper).

 - `meta.yaml`: Recipe file for publishing the software to Bioconda, specifying package name, version, dependencies, and other distribution details.

+## GitHub Action workflow

+All GitHub Action workflow files are in `.github/workflows/` folder.

+* `publish-to-pypi.yml`: publishing package to PyPI trigged by a new release in GitHub.